Catch the King Results

 Christopher Newport University students used CTK data to support a research poster in 2024 for “Fear to Hope” ecosystem research at Ragged Island.

-If you’re interested in conducting research using Catch the King data, please reach out to our staff.
+If you’re interested in conducting research using Catch the King data, please reach out to the Catch the King Coordinator.

 William and Mary student priority analysis using CTK data, flood risk, and social vulnerability factors (slide screenshot).